deezer/java-diff-merge-tool/README.md

 Java Diff/Merge tool is a utility used to provide information and automatic resolution for merge conflicts on Java files.

+## Motivation

+We're not the only one who noticed the absurdity of comparing and merging source code based only on text.
+This tool is going to be aware of the Java syntax and context, and can categorize a change as "MethodNameChanged" or "NestedClassAdded".

+Once a logical diff is available, merging can be handled with more ease.

 ## Running

 This project is under active development but is not ready to be used yet...